MMKrell/CV/index.rst

 **GOAL**

-  Improve signal processing and machine learning for everyone: *pySPACE4all*
+  Improve signal processing and machine learning for everyone in one framework.

 **EDUCATION**